ajrcarey/pdfium-render/examples/README.md

 * `watermark.rs`: adds a watermark to each page in a previously-generated document, saving the watermarked document to `test/watermark-test.pdf`.
 Run this example via `cargo run --example watermark`.
 * `chars.rs`: iterates over the individual characters in a text object to determine the bounding boxes of each word in the text object.
 Run this example via `cargo run --example chars`.
 * `descenders.rs`: iterates over the individual characters in a text object, measuring which have glyph shapes that descend beneath the text object's font baseline.
 Run this example via `cargo run --example descenders`.
+* `thread_safe.rs`: explains in comments `pdfium-render`'s approach to ensuring thread-safe access to Pdfium, and demonstrates using a parallel iterator to process multiple rendering tasks on separate threads.
+Run this example via `cargo run --example thread_safe`.
 * `wasm.rs`: demonstrates `pdfium-render` running in a browser.
 This requires some manual bundling of the correct resources; read on.

 ## Bundling for WASM